Karl Malte von Heinz: Career

 During World War II, the British government in India detained citizens of Germany and its occupied territories and allied countries. von Heinz was also arrested due to his Austrian nationality, and only released in 1946, after the end of the war.
 Subsequently, he refused to return to Austria and resumed his architectural practice.
-Shortly after Indian independence in 1947, he was commissioned to designed the Delhi School of Economics.
+Shortly after Indian independence in 1947, he was commissioned to design the Delhi School of Economics.

 The newly independent Indian government established the neighborhood of Chanakyapuri, which was to house diplomatic missions of various countries to India. von Heinz was commissioned to design the High Commission of Pakistan, again drawing from Mughal architecture, which was a shared heritage between India and Pakistan.
 Following this, he designed the chancery and ambassador's residence for the Yugoslavian mission, working with L. Tomori.
 These were completed in 1965.
 He also designed the embassies of Thailand and the Vatican.
 During this period, he also designed several villas for rich businessmen in Delhi.
 These would often incorporate European architectural features based on the wishes of the clientele, who preferred fancy and flamboyant designs in contrast to the austere public architecture of the time period.

 Von Heinz died in Delhi on 17 February 1971, and was buried in the Christian Cemetery, Prithviraj Road.
 I. M. Kadri considers him a major influence on his work, and he is also considered to have influenced several other architects of the 1970s.